eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Optionally the private key could be protected by a password (:ref:`//CycloneDDS/Domain/Security/Authentication/Password`).

-Furthermore the CycloneDDS configuration allows configuring a directory containing additional identity CA's which are used to verify the identity certificates that are received from remote instances (:ref:`//CycloneDDS/Domain/Security/Authentication/TrustedCADirectory`).
+Furthermore the |var-project-short| configuration allows configuring a directory containing additional identity CA's which are used to verify the identity certificates that are received from remote instances (:ref:`//CycloneDDS/Domain/Security/Authentication/TrustedCADirectory`).
 This option allows multiple identity CAs throughout the system.